 Nine million kids in America say that they are growing up without adults to whom they can turn to for help or support.
 You can be a trusted role model to one of those kids by becoming a mentor through Helping Services for Youth & Families.

-To help you understand what being a mentor looks like, Youth Mentoring is hosting a Mentoring Mingle on Thursday, April 27 at Mulligan’s Irish Grill & Pub (click here for all the details).
+To help you understand what being a mentor looks like, Youth Mentoring is hosting a Mentoring Mingle on Thursday, April 27 at Mulligan’s Irish Grill & Pub.
 This is an opportunity for you to talk with current mentors and hear stories about how these supportive friendships have impacted the lives of local kids.

 A Casual, No-Commitment Evening

 The Mentoring Mingle will be an informal opportunity for you to hear about the big need for mentors, to explore the benefits of being a mentor, and to understand how you can get involved as an individual, couple, or family in short- or long-term mentoring experiences.